top of page

 1 small onion, white preferred, thinly sliced

-1 Thai or red chili, halved longitudinally, or 1/2-3/4 teaspoon chili powder
+1 Thai or red chilli, halved longitudinally, or 1/2-3/4 teaspoon chilli powder

 2 teaspoons ginger paste